 Every Scouts BSA and Venturing unit is encouraged to send at least one youth to National Youth Leadership Training (NYLT).

 This is an exciting, action-packed training course designed to provide all youth members of the Boy Scouts of America with leadership skills and experience they can use in their home units and in other situations demanding leadership of self and others.

-All applicants should register using the NYLT Registration link.
+All applicants should register using the NYLT Registration link below.

 All staff applications will be reviewed by the course director.
 Staff commitment includes the full course, as well as pre-course training and planning.